CTD contains curated and inferred chemical–disease associations. Curated chemical–disease

 Sort these data differently by clicking a column heading.

-Save these data into a comma-separated values (CSV), Excel, XML or tab-separated values (TSV) file by clicking a Save to file link at the bottom of the table.
+Save these data into a comma-separated values (CSV), Excel, XML, or tab-separated values (TSV) file by clicking a Download link at the bottom of the table.